 Who Were the First Christians?

-A few months ago (March 2010), our Sunday School class decided to have an open forum in which all attendees could ask questions related to Christian doctrine, difficult passages in the Bible, or any other moral, ethical or family related issue.
+Several months ago (March 2010, written Jan 2011), our Sunday School class decided to have an open forum in which all attendees could ask questions related to Christian doctrine, difficult passages in the Bible, or any other moral, ethical or family related issue.
 Several very interesting debates came out of these sessions.
 We've already written about the “Was Jesus Perfect?” discussions.
 During another class, the question were asked, “Were Catholics the original or earliest Christians?”
 After some dialogue involving clarifications and debate, the more general question of “Who was the first Christian or Christians?” was asked.
 We will address these inquiries in this article.

 Who was the First Christian(s)?